- This event has passed.

 CEU’s are UNAVAILABLE for archived viewing.

-This 2-hour webinar will highlight various types of trauma that impact children.
-The presenters will provide an introduction to trauma-informed care for children and highlight benefits in utilizing this treatment approach for prevention and intervention work.
+This webinar highlights various types of trauma that impact children.
+The presenters provide an introduction to trauma-informed care for children and highlight benefits in utilizing this treatment approach for prevention and intervention work.

 Representatives from SAMHSA’s National Center for Trauma-Informed Care